 The New Hampshire Legislature does not have control over the entire university system budget or what they charge for tuition.
 Instead, the Legislature decides how much state funding to give public higher education every two years as part of the state budget.
 Leaders at New Hampshire’s public colleges and universities then decide how to spend that money and set tuition rates.

-Current higher education funding in New Hampshire
+Current higher education funding in NH

 New Hampshire funding for public colleges and universities is low compared to other states.